Myelolipoma: Macroscopic features

 Myelolipomas are usually found to occur alone in one adrenal gland, but not both.
 They can vary widely in size, from as small as a few millimetres to as large as 34 centimeters in diameter.
 The cut surface has colours varying from yellow to red to mahogany brown, depending on the distribution of fat, blood, and blood-forming cells.
 The cut surface of larger myelolipomas may contain haemorrhage or infarction.

 Microscopic features

 The typical microscopic features of myelolipomas are shown in the image.
 There is a mixture of normal adrenal tissue, fat, and a full trilineage maturation of the three major blood-forming elements: myeloid (white blood cell forming), erythroid (red blood cell forming), and megakaryocytic (platelet forming) lines.

 Diagnosis

 Most myelolipomas are unexpected findings on CT scans and MRI scans of the abdomen.
-They may sometimes be seen on a plain X-ray films.
+They may sometimes be seen on plain X-ray films.

 Fine needle aspiration may be performed to obtain cells for microscopic diagnosis.